 Whenever updates or revisions to previously approved construction plans, specifications, or reports are necessary, the Developer/Permittee will submit updates or revisions through the normal document submittal process.
-After all the comments and revisions have been incorporated, full-size sets containing revisions may be submitted to the City for approval by the Developer/Permittee.
-This approval submittal shall meet requirements of Section 2.2.5 of this manual.
+After all the comments and revisions have been incorporated, the Developer/Permittee may submit the revised CDs to the City for approval as described in Section 2.2.5.